softlayer/githubio_source/content/reference/services/SoftLayer_Brand/_index.md

 </div>

 ## Description
-Every SoftLayer customer account is associated to a brand
+Every IBM Cloud Infrastructure customer account is associated to a brand.

-SoftLayer customers are unable to change their brand information in the portal or the API.
+IBM Cloud Infrastructure customers are unable to change their brand information in the portal or the API.